ERnsTL/flowd/README.md

 * Unix domain endpoints (abstract and path-based)
 * TCP output endpoints try again to dial connection, later turn into warnings, later into an error.
 This makes it possible to start components resp. their ```launch``` instances in any order.
 * TCP input endpoints with fixed port number will listen again for another connection so that a new component can submit input data or, if connection is lost, it can be resumed or that the source component can be re-launched.
+* Optional, but usually used framing format between component and launch and in between launch instances.
+* *Initial information packets* (IIPs) for component *parametrization*.
+* A few included example components (filter, copy, TCP server)

 ## Development